 However this is quite slow when you consider the fact that there’s millions of accounts and many more possible username combinations.

-and Rewriting it in Rust™ instead, using raw socket syscalls and a custom Hyper connector.
+The first optimization I did was getting rid of freebind and Rewriting it in Rust™ instead, using raw socket syscalls and a custom Hyper connector.

-to a random IPv6 address in our subnet, and connect
+Basically all my custom connector does is create an AF_ socket, set IPV6_ on it, bind to a random IPv6 address in our subnet, and connect to the destination IP.

 At the time there wasn’t any significant speedup, but it did help with an optimization later.